Multi-sided Matching for the Association of Space-Air-Ground Integrated Systems: System Model

-Our objective is to maximize the sum of end-to-end data rates.
-This means we need to select which associations are to be made among upstream and downstream agents.
-Hence, the optimization is over the association variables between the adjacent layers for all agents in all layers.
-The optimization is constrained by the requirement that the number of associated downstream users does not exceed the quota of the upstream nodes.
-Due to the integer nature of the association variables and the quota constraint, the underlying optimization problem is a challenging one.
-To circumvent this difficulty, we formulate our optimization problem within the framework of matching theory and devise a simple algorithm to solve it in the next section.
+Due to the integer nature of the association variable, i.e., a binary variable, and the quota constraint, the underlying optimization problem is a challenging one.
+To circumvent this difficulty, we formulate our optimization problem within the framework of matching theory.